Fukaura: History

 The area around Fukaura was controlled by the Tsugaru clan of Hirosaki Domain during the Edo period.
 It became a village in Nishitsugaru District with the establishment of the modern municipalities system on April 1, 1889, and was elevated to town status on April 1, 1926.
 On July 29, 1955, Fukura annexed the neighboring village of Otose.
 On March 31, 2005, it was merged with the neighboring village of Iwasaki.

 Government

 Fukaura has a mayor-council form of government with a directly elected mayor and a unicameral town legislature of 12 members.
 Nishitsugaru District contributes one member to the Aomori Prefectural Assembly.
 In terms of national politics, the town is part of Aomori 3rd district of the lower house of the Diet of Japan.

 Economy

 The economy of Fukaura is heavily dependent on commercial fishing.

 There is also a small tourism industry centered on the Shirakami Sanchi UNESCO World Heritage area, particularly the Juniko Lakes on its periphery.

 Education

-Fukaura has three public elementary schools and two public junior high schools operated by the town government and one public high school operated by the Aomori Prefectural Board of Education.
+Fukaura has three public elementary schools and two public junior high schools operated by the town government.
+The town's only high school closed in 2023.